Kagethelephant/dotfiles/README.md

 - `Win+shift+q` quit focused window

 ## Firefox
-- To get rid of the anoying "could not restore session" message, type `about:config` into the search bar and change `browser.sessionstore.resume_from_crash` to true
+- To get rid of the annoying "could not restore session" message, type `about:config` into the search bar and change `browser.sessionstore.resume_from_crash` to true
 - `ctrl+k` cursor to search bar
 - `alt+left` back
 - `alt+right` forward